 Spain has what’s called ‘titulitis’, or a problem with requiring documents to prove anything.
 Can you drive a car?
 PROVE IT.
 Can you pick up a letter at the post office from your grandma?
 PROVE IT.
 And when it comes to speaking English, only a stamped letter from an official language assessment will suffice.

 The Spanish government requires all university students to present a minimum B1 level of English to even get the paper copy of their degree (ach-titulitis!).
 If you’re totally new to teaching, the system of level assessments and certificates is confusing, especially one against another.
 What does a Trinity Level 7 correspond to in Cambridge?
 What does CPE stand for?
 Try being in charge of academic development at a school and explaining that to parents whose first defense will be, “I don’t know, I studied French.”

 I often think back to my first days of teaching.
 I had a newly minted TEFL degree, teaching genes apparently in my blood and no idea what to do in front of 30 teenagers who’d rather copy Justin Bieber lyrics off of the blackboard (yeah, that’s how long I’ve been at it!).

 I always swore I’d never be a teacher after watching my mom scramble on Sunday nights or having to manually put in all of her grades into a gradebook.
 The boss I had when I was an auxiliar once told me that I had vocación: I had what it takes to be a teacher.
-After eight school years, probably 2500 students and a million eye rolls later, I think she’s right.
+After nine school years, probably 2500 students and a million eye rolls later, I think she’s right.